vf1/media-server/README.md

 How to install and run
 ======================
 The media server is available as pre built binaries or node-webkit application.
+To hide the window when you start the application, use the ```--hide``` argument command line.

 Version 0.1.1
 -------------